Our Best Beaches: California

 San Francisco – San Francisco County

-Though Ocean Beach isn’t really known for its typical summertime beach days, this 3.5-mile, spacious stretch of beach is perfect for strolling, running and hiking around, and includes the Sutro Baths and Presidio.
+Though Ocean Beach (not to be confused with Ocean Beach San Diego) isn’t really known for its typical summertime beach days, this 3.5-mile, spacious stretch of beach is perfect for strolling, running and hiking around, and includes the Sutro Baths and Presidio.
 But this part of the Pacific Ocean can get tumultuous, angry and downright life-threatening, with huge swells, cold water and sweeping currents.
 Skilled surfers tackle the waves here—a thrilling scene in the right conditions.
-Around the corner, Fort Point once protected San Francisco harbor from Confederate and foreign attack during and after the American Civil War.
+Around the corner, Fort Point National Historic Site once protected San Francisco harbor from Confederate and foreign attacks during and after the American Civil War.
 Now, not only is it a great tourist attraction, but it’s also the site of one of California’s most elusive and infamous under-the-radar surf spots, beneath the Golden Gate Bridge.
-You can even camp in view of the bridge at small-but-scenic Kirby Cove campground.
+You can even camp in view of the bridge at small-but-scenic Kirby Cove Campground.

 Just north and west of San Francisco Bay, 1,255 square miles of Pacific Ocean make up the Gulf of Farallones National Marine Sanctuary.
 The Farallon Islands are a national wildlife refuge and breeding ground for a plethora of marine life and bird species.Think twice before you swim here though—the area is known for its extensive Great White Shark research.